 Epiphany Church has its origins in Baltimore City’s Govans’ neighborhood.
 In the midst of racial tension in the late fifties, the congregation struggled with identity and mission.
-Suburban development posed an opportunity, as parishioners moved into Baltimore County.
-While by some accounts “a White Flight” church, Epiphany has struggled to understand this element of our history within the context of racism and classism.
-To that end, Epiphany has become a congregation that strives for social and economic justice- particularly in matters of housing and homelessness- through our founding of the Episcopal Housing Corporation in 1995 and Neighbor-to-Neighbor in 2009.
+Suburban development posed an opportunity as parishioners moved into Baltimore County.
+In this way, Epiphany was part of the “white flight” that drove so many churches out of cities and into suburbs.
+Since, Epiphany has struggled to understand this element of its history within the context of racism and classism.
+To that end, though, Epiphany has become a congregation that strives for social and economic justice, and works tirelessly in matters of housing and homelessness through our founding of the Episcopal Housing Corporation in 1995 and Neighbor-to-Neighbor in 2009.

 Epiphany’s first worship service in Timonium occurred in the spring of 1960 at the club house of the newly developed Spring Lake community, commonly called “the bath house”.
 This “bath house gang” were said to have a “pioneering” quality about them then, and that spirit of faith and mission has carried us through to the present.

 The “ground breaking” for the current building in which we worship occurred in 1964, with major renovations occurring a number of times during the decades to follow.
-These included the addition of classrooms, a Tracker organ, and an outdoor memorial garden.
+These included the addition of classrooms, a Tracker organ, and an outdoor memorial garden, to name just a few updates.
 The main worship space was also artfully re-designed to resemble a “clearing in the woods”.